kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 Insertion
 ^^^^^^^^^

+.. todo:: Show the root case first.
+Then show the other case of insertion into a leaf node, using the same root node example, which will serve as the running example.

 (Should I keep this sentence?
 The insert algorithm is based on the this description of `B-Trees <https://www.cs.ubc.ca/~liorma/cpsc320/files/B-trees.pdf>`_).
 New keys are inserted at leaf nodes.
 If the leaf node is a 4-node, we must make room for the new key, which is done by pushing its middle key into its parent.
 If the parent in turn is a 4-node, we repeat the process and first push its middle key up to its parent.
 We repeat this process until we reach the root(--right?).
 Alternately, to always ensure a parent can always accomodate a new key, we can split all 4-nodes as we descend the tree.

-.. todo:: Provide an illustration of the process and note that splitting 4-nodes as we descend still keeps the tree balanced.
+.. todo:: Provide an illustration of the process.
+Also note that splitting 4-nodes as we descend still keeps the tree balanced.

 If the root must be split because it is the parent of a 4-node leaf or is itself a 4-node leaf, the tree grows upward when a new root node is created and added above the old.